 9.)
 Cave Church Inside Gellért Hill

-Part of the beautiful Gellért Hotel, the Gellért Baths are a pristine and natural bathing complex that is considered to hold many healing properties.
+Also, don’t forget about the Gellért Baths, too.
+Part of the beautiful Gellért Hotel, the Gellért Baths is a pristine and natural bathing complex that is considered to hold many healing properties.

 The baths have been present at this location, albeit in different forms since the Ottoman Empire conquered this region many hundreds of years ago.